We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Bowflex began in 1986, producing equipment to help people reach their fitness goals at home.
-Over time, the company expanded their offerings to include cardio and strength training equipment.
+Bowflex began producing equipment to help people reach their fitness goals at home in 1986.
+Over time, the company has expanded its offerings to include cardio and strength training equipment.

-Bowflex provide a range of equipment for people to purchase, including:
+Bowflex now sells a range of fitness equipment, including:

-The company’s home gym equipment comprises all-in-one machines that have resistance technology that does not rely on gravity.
-The company state that this reduces strain on the joints and tendons while maximizing the effort that people put into their exercises, increasing results.
+Bowflex home gyms are all-in-one machines.
+They use resistance technology that does not rely on gravity.
+The company states that this reduces strain on the joints and tendons while maximizing the effort that people put into their exercises, thereby increasing results.
 There is no research to support this claim, however.

-Bowflex home gyms are an expensive purchase.
+Bowflex home gyms are expensive.
 However, with regular use, they may offer more long-term value than a gym membership or personal trainer.

 Both products come with a warranty that varies by country.